 - Diagnosis: The diagnosis of XYY is very similar to that of females with triple X syndrome.
 Many males with XYY are able to reproduce normally and often live their entire lives without knowing they have this condition.
 Diagnosis may occur if a doctor orders genetic testing to better understand the cause of a patient’s developmental problems.
 It is also detectable as early as the first trimester via NIPT.

 - Treatment: As with triple X syndrome, there is no cure for XYY syndrome, and only some of those affected will see developmental difficulties.
-These patients often see the greatest improvement from counseling and therapy to help any symptoms experienced.
+These patients often see the greatest improvement from counseling and therapy to help with any symptoms experienced.
 These kinds of early interventions are crucial for those born with XYY syndrome.

 If you have additional questions about triple X or XYY syndrome or if you’re interested in non-invasive prenatal testing, speak with your doctor or a genetic counselor.
 They will be able to better help you understand your risk for these conditions, answer any questions, and even recommend testing options in your area (if necessary).